supertree-toolkit/stk/doc/obtaining.rst

 There are two ways to run the STK: via the GUI (Graphical User Interface) or the CLI (Command Line Interface).
 Most data collecting and curation is done via the GUI.
-However, processing can be done using either.
+However, either can be used to carry out data processing.
 The CLI also contains a few more utility functions that are not available in the GUI.

 The GUI is run from the command line using: